profsmith89/ctps/_sources/chap16.md

     with open(sys.argv[1]) as fin:
         paragraph = fin.read()
     paragraph = paragraph.replace('\n',' ')

     # Print out instructions
     print( \
-"""INSTRUCTIONS:
+"""**INSTRUCTIONS**
-Let's look at each sentence in this paragraph, and you tell me if you want me to surround a phrase with em dashes rather that the existing commas.""")
+As you look at each sentence in this paragraph, tell me via a phrase index if you want to surround that phrase with em dashes rather than the existing commas.""")

     # Iterate through each candidate sentence in text.
     # A sentence is a candidate only if it has three
     # or more phrases in it.
     sentences = paragraph.split('.')
     sentences = sentences[:-1]  # last item isn't a sentence
     for i, s in enumerate(sentences):
-        # Split the sentence into numbered phrases
+        # Split the sentence into phrases
         phrases = s.split(',')
         if len(phrases) == 1 or len(phrases) == 2:
             # Nothing to do
             continue

-        print()
+        print()   # blank line in output

-        # Print the phrases and ask the user
+        # Number and print the phrases
         for j, p in enumerate(phrases):
             if j != 0 and j != len(phrases) - 1:
                 print(f'{C_BLUE}{j+1}: {p}{C_RESET}')
             else:
                 print(f'{j+1}: {p}')

-        ans = int(input(f'\nWhich {C_BLUE}blue{C_RESET} phrase, \
-if any, do you want to set off with em dashes? '))
+        # Grab a phrase index from the user, if any
+        a = get_phrase_index(phrases)
-        if ans == 0:
+        if a == 0:
             continue     # Leave the sentence alone
-        elif ans == 1 or ans == len(phrases):
-            print("That phrase wasn't blue...skipping on.")
-            continue
-        else:
-            a = ans - 1  # Turn ans into an index

         # Add back the comma on the unaffected phrases while
         # building the sentence prefix and suffix.
         s_prefix = ''